dscho/pagefind-xkcd-demo/content/comics/2009-5-7-the-race-part-4.md

   Things are rarely just crazy enough to work, but they're frequently just crazy enough to fail hilariously.
 img: https://imgs.xkcd.com/comics/the_race_part_4.png
 ---
-[[Randall

-xkcd

-man and Nathan Fillion are ready on the start line on their electric skateboards]]
+[Cueball and Nathan Fillion are ready on the start line on their electric skateboards.]

 Voice off panel: On your mark...